A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Experiment Setup

 \subsection{LLMs and Agent Scaffolds}

 To evaluate the generality of \agentname{} across both model families and agent implementations, we instantiate our method with multiple backbone LLMs and evaluate it on different agent scaffolds.

-\paragraph{LLMs.} We consider both closed-source and open-source models.
-For closed-source models, we evaluate the Claude, GPT, and Gemini series, which are among the strongest in coding capability.
-For open-source models, beyond state-of-the-art models on terminal tasks such as MiniMax, DeepSeek~\citep{liu2025deepseek}, and GLM~\citep{5team2025glm45agenticreasoningcoding}, Kimi-K2-Instruct~\citep{kimiteam2025kimik2openagentic}, and Nex-N1~\citep{cai2025nex} series, we also evaluate several Qwen3-series models with fewer than 40B parameters.
+\paragraph{LLMs.} We consider closed-source and open-source models.
+For closed-source models, we evaluate the Claude, GPT, and Gemini series, among the strongest in coding capability.
+For open-source models, beyond state-of-the-art models on terminal tasks such as MiniMax, DeepSeek~\citep{liu2025deepseek}, GLM~\citep{5team2025glm45agenticreasoningcoding}, Kimi-K2-Instruct~\citep{kimiteam2025kimik2openagentic}, and Nex-N1~\citep{cai2025nex} series, we evaluate several Qwen3-series models with fewer than 40B parameters.

-\paragraph{Agent Scaffolds.} We use two representative agent scaffolds: (1) \textbf{Terminus-2} is the agent framework proposed by TerminalBench~\citep{merrill2026terminal}.
-The official codebase of Terminus-2 has adapted it to various terminal benchmarks, so we use the \textbf{Terminus-2} as the baseline to validate the \agentname{} on TB, CompileBench, DevEval, and CRUST-Bench. \textbf{Mini-SWE-Agent} is a minimalist software engineering agent for repository-level issue solving and command-line interaction, which is the official Agent proposed by SWE-Bench~\citep{yang2024swe}.
-Therefore, we use \textbf{Mini-SWE-Agent} to evaluate SWE-Bench Lite.
+\paragraph{Agent Scaffolds.} We use two representative agent scaffolds. \textbf{Terminus-2}, introduced by TerminalBench~\citep{merrill2026terminal}, has been adapted to several terminal-oriented benchmarks, and we use it as the baseline scaffold for TB, CompileBench, DevEval, and CRUST-Bench. \textbf{Mini-SWE-Agent} is a minimalist software-engineering agent for repository-level issue solving and command-line interaction; following SWE-Bench~\citep{yang2024swe}, we use it for SWE-Bench Lite.

+\paragraph{Evaluation protocol and token accounting.} Unless otherwise specified, all in-house results are averaged over five evaluation runs.
+All reported token counts are end-to-end totals, including both backbone-agent execution tokens and auxiliary LLM calls used by \agentname{}.
+We report run-level standard deviations for the main accuracy results in Appendix~\ref{metrics_details}.